maiani/fantastic_template/README.md

 - Modern and professional design.
 - Easy-to-follow structure for a typical PhD thesis.
-- Instructions included as comments in the .tex files.
+- Instructions are included as comments in the .tex files.
 - Individual chapter compilation supported.

 ## Usage Instructions